tobsirl/AWS-Certified-DevOps-Engineer/README.md

 DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement - from milliseconds to microseconds - even at millions of requests per second.

+### Traditional Cache

 - 1. Application checks the cache for data - a CACHE MISS occurs if data isn't cached
 - 2. Data is loaded from the database with a separate operation and SDK
 - 3. Cache is updated with retrieved data.
 Subsequent queries will load data from cache as a CACHE HIT

+### DAX SDK

+- 1. Application uses the DAX SDK and makes a single call for the data which is returned by DAX
+- 2. DAX either returns the data from its cache or retrieves it from the database and then caches it
+- Less complexity for the app developer - tighter integration with DynamoDB